Writing non-fiction has many advantages

 The biggest is that non-fiction offers enormous potential for online discoverability.

-By this, I mean that the topic or subject of a non-fiction title is much easier to promote by using good keywords and SEO.
+By this, I mean that the topic or subject of a non-fiction title is much easier to promote by using sound SEO practices.

-This, of course, is an extremely difficult task for fiction titles.
+This, of course, is a difficult task for fiction titles because they are rarely subject or topic specific.

 The second advantage of non-fiction is that there is an enormous market for ebooks in particular, as they offer a rapid means to access information and answers to questions that readers are hunting for on a particular topic.